List of Community characters: Annie Edison

-Annie Edison (played by Alison Brie) is a diligent, straitlaced, Type-A, Jewish student who is in her fifth year at Greendale Community College after graduating and then reapplying to major in her dream, forensic science.
+Annie Edison (played by Alison Brie) is a diligent, strait-laced Type-A student who is in her fifth year at Greendale Community College after graduating and then reapplying to major in her dream, forensic science.
+Annie is the elder of two children, born to an Episcopalian father and Jewish mother, and she adheres to Judaism.
 During high school, Annie was a timid, nerdy student who desperately wanted to succeed, subsequently developing an addiction to Adderall.
 She was an acquaintance of Troy Barnes, a popular athlete, and harbored a crush on him.
 They both attended a party where high school honors were being awarded.
 When Troy, instead of Annie, received the award for "Most Likely to Succeed", and when he failed to recognize Annie when she criticized him, she suffered a nervous breakdown that culminated in her jumping through a plate-glass window yelling, "Everyone's a robot!"
 Her injuries necessitated six separate reconstructive surgeries.
 Against the wishes of her mother, she chose to confront the addiction and go to rehab.
 This led to an estrangement from her family, including any financial support, and she currently survives on her savings from her childhood.
 In season 2, the group learns she is living in a horrible neighborhood (in an apartment situated over Dildopolis, an all-night sex shop), and Troy and Abed invite her to move into their new place in season 3.

 While attending rehab, she had an outing to a frozen yogurt restaurant, during which she saw an advertisement for Greendale and decided to participate in the community college.
 Between her graduation from rehab and her enrollment in Greendale, she shed her geek appearance and began to straighten her hair and dress more fashionably.